ginagr/ThePerfectLineup/README.md

 ```
 git status
 ```
+Nothing should show up, it should merely tell you taht your project is up to date and that your working directory is clean.

 10. Run the project!

     [You must have Git installed on your computer to use the VCS]